-STEP 1 Check that the parking brake is set.

-STEP 2 Check that the shift lever is set in P.

-STEP 3 Sit in the driver's seat and firmly depress the brake pedal.

-The "ENGINE START STOP" switch indicator turns green.
-If the indicator does not turn green, the engine cannot be started.

-Press the "ENGINE START STOP" switch.

-The engine will crank until it starts or for up to 25 seconds, whichever is less.
-If you press and hold the "ENGINE START STOP" switch, the engine will keep cranking for about 30 seconds maximum.
+- ▶ Automatic transmission - STEP 1 Check that the parking brake is set. - STEP 2 Check that the shift lever is set in P. - STEP 3 Sit in the driver's seat and firmly depress the brake pedal. - Turn the engine switch to the "START" position and start the engine. - 1.8 L 4-cylinder (2ZR-FE) engine: The engine will crank until it starts or for up to 25 seconds, whichever is less.
+If you turn the engine switch, the engine will keep cranking for about 30 seconds maximum.